Instruction: Share Time

-Share Time does not have to be limited to one student sitting in a special chair sharing in front of the group.
+Share time does not have to be limited to one child sitting in a special chair sharing in front of the group.
 Get creative as you think about new situations to encourage your children to express their learning and thinking with each other.
 Try the following ways to share:

-- Children sit in a circle and one student has the floor.
-They might pass a special object (like a talking stick) to show who is the speaker
+- Children sit in a circle and one child has the floor.
+They might pass a special object (like a talking stick) to show who is the speaker.

-- Student sits in a chair in front of the group
+- Child sits in a chair in front of the group.

 - Partners may be chosen by the children or assigned by the teacher.

-- Children sit in small groups of 3-5.
+- Children sit in small groups of three to five.
 They take turns sharing.

 Speaking and Listening During Share Time

-Not only is Share Time an opportunity for you to assess what children have learned as readers, but it also gives you insight into their speaking and listening behaviors.
-Your job is to encourage children’s thinking, and active listening and develop how they express themselves.
+Not only is share time an opportunity for you to assess what children have learned as readers, but it also gives you insight into their speaking and listening behaviors.
+Your job is to encourage children’s thinking and active listening and develop how they express themselves.
 Think of yourself as a guide when children need support and provide scaffolds as they grow as speakers and listeners.
-With intentionally modeled structures, Share Time can eventually be facilitated by the students themselves.
+With intentionally modeled structures, share time can eventually be facilitated by the children themselves.

 When a child is SPEAKING, try: